Katapult Firmware

 tip

-After programming is completed, the mainboard needs to be completely powered off once.
+After flashing is complete, the motherboard must be completely powered off once.

 - If the firmware starts normally, the LED will blink